ellemcfarlane/GPT2Bot/README.md

 * Ensure to have the basic requirements via: pipenv install
 * run bot.py -o -s from shell
     * include -o to respond to old tweets the bot did not see while offline
+    * include -t to tweet about top trend near NYC
     * include -s to run bot "live" to respond to new incoming tweets